 Conclusion

-In summary, the difference between tissue and organ system lies in their complexity and function.
-Tissues are the fundamental building blocks, comprised of similar cells working together, while organ systems are complex networks of organs collaborating to perform major bodily functions.
+The short version: the difference between tissue and organ system lies in their complexity and function.
+So naturally, tissues are the fundamental building blocks, comprised of similar cells working together, while organ systems are complex networks of organs collaborating to perform major bodily functions.
 Understanding this distinction is crucial for grasping how our bodies operate and how diseases affect us.